 Writer, editor, reader and content marketer

-Joel Schettler is a journalist and editor in Minneapolis, who writes about business issues, education and the arts for various national magazines and newspapers.
-He is the editor in chief at BridgeTower Media of Minnesota Lawyer, and Finance & Commerce, a daily newspaper dedicated to business reporting.
+Joel Schettler is a journalist and editor, who writes about business issues, education and the arts for various national magazines and newspapers.
+Currently he is the managing editor at Forbes Books.
+Prior to working at the business book publisher, he was the editor in chief at BridgeTower Media of Minnesota Lawyer, and Finance & Commerce, a daily newspaper dedicated to business reporting.

 Schettler began his career as a reporter at weekly and daily newspapers in his home state of Nebraska and later in Minnesota.
 As a reporter, he covered a variety of topics including city and state government, politics and the arts.
 While still a student, Schettler took part in an award-winning supplement that examined rural environmental issues.
 His early work covering education was published in area daily papers, including the Lincoln Journal Star and the Omaha World Herald.